 Life At RIT

 Throughout elementary and high school, parents are granted access to their child's records and are told to be involved in their child's education.
-When students enroll in college and turn 18, however, they gain full control of their educational records.
+When students enroll in college, however, they gain full control of their educational records.
 What this means to parents is that RIT staff and faculty cannot discuss most aspects of your student's education with you, including grades, course schedules, disciplinary actions, and financial information.

 While this law, called FERPA, is in place to protect your student, we understand that this is a big change from high school and may take some time to get used to.
 Many offices and departments on campus are willing to talk with you about policies and procedures, even if they cannot discuss your student's specific situation.

 RIT does not mean to discourage your involvement with your student's education.
 However, parental involvement must shift during college as your student takes on more personal responsibility for his/her academic life.
 We encourage you to have conversations with your student regarding FERPA, your expectations, your student's responsibilities, and what information your student will release to you.
 Here is some information to get you started.